MileHacker Logo

 • Vaccinations: No specific vaccinations are mandatory for entry.
 Routine vaccinations (MMR, DTP, Polio) current.
 Typhoid and Hepatitis A sometimes suggested for extended stays or rural ventures.
 Consult healthcare for personalized advice.

-• First Aid Kit: Standard basics, moleskin, anti-stomach relief medication.
-Useful for a lot of walking.
+• First Aid Kit: Standard basics, moleskin, anti-intestinal medicine.
+Useful for extensive walking.

 • Prescription Medications: Carry in original containers with doctor's note.
 Check Japan's import restrictions for specific medications well in advance.